survivejs/sidewind/README.md

 ### `x-recurse`

 It is also possible to apply `x-each` recursively using `x-recurse`.
 It will find the nearest `x-each` and then apply it using the given state.
+To allow styling, `x-each` injects a `_level` property to each item based on the depth of recursion.

 ```html
 <div